Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 ShapeFix_Wire sfw (wire, face, precision);
 //Creates a tool and loads objects into it sfw.FixReorder();
-//Orders edges in the wire so that each edge
-//starts at the end of the one before it sfw.FixConnected();
+//Orders edges in the wire so that each edge starts at the end of the one before it. sfw.FixConnected();
 //Forces all adjacent edges to share
 //the same vertex
 Standard_Boolean LockVertex = Standard_True;
 	if (sfw.FixSmall (LockVertex, precision)) {
-  //Removes all edges which are shorter than
-  //the given precision and have the same vertex at both ends } if (sfw.FixSelfIntersection()) {
+	//Removes all edges which are shorter than the given precision and have the same vertex at both ends.
-  //Fixes self-intersecting edges and intersecting
-  //adjacent edges
-  cout;Wire was slightly self-intersecting.
-Repaired;endl;
 }
+	if (sfw.FixSelfIntersection()) {
+	//Fixes self-intersecting edges and intersecting adjacent edges. cout <<"Wire was slightly self-intersecting.
+Repaired"<<endl; }
 	if ( sfw.FixLacking ( Standard_False ) ) {
-  //Inserts edges to connect adjacent
+	//Inserts edges to connect adjacent non-continuous edges.
-  //non-continuous edges
 }
 TopoDS_Wire newwire = sfw.Wire();
 //Returns the corrected wire